-Capti Consulting’s top eleven examples of the most disruptive & innovative technologies upto the end of 2020:
+Capti Innovation grant writers’s top eleven examples of the most innovative and disruptive technologies upto the end of 2021:

 1. Artificial Intelligence

-This innovation is a select type of intelligence that is exhibited by computers and other machines.
+This innovative and disruptive technologies is a select type of intelligence that is exhibited by computers and other machines.

 It is a flexible agent that perceives its environment and takes the necessary action required for the success of that particular phenomenon.

 Artificial intelligence gets used when machines copy the cognitive functions of the human brain in learning and solving problems.